 I would like to provide you with a short update on some of the things I have been doing in the Senate.
 But before doing that I want to say what a tremendous honour it has been for me to serve as your elected Alberta representative in the Senate of Canada.
 I look forward to doing so in the years to come.

-The year ahead should be an interesting one as we edge closer to the federal election.
-I will be sure to update on the work we are doing in the Senate.
+The year ahead should be an interesting one as there are many important changes happening within the Senate.
+I will be sure to update on the work we are doing in the fall.

 Senator Scott Tannas